Save Lives: Donate Breast Milk Here!

 3. Have a blood test done (there's no charge for this service at Dar a Luz).
 Blood draws are offered weekly on Wednesday mornings from 10-noon or by appointment.

-4. Drop your milk off at Dar a Luz (please make arrangements with our receptionist, Tracy, to drop off during our normal business hours), or you can make individual arrangements to get your milk to the Mother's Milk Bank.
+4. Drop your milk off at Dar a Luz (please make arrangements with our receptionist, Tracy, to drop off between 10 am and 1 pm on Wednesdays), or you can make individual arrangements to get your milk to the Mother's Milk Bank.

 If you have any questions about the process, contact Whitney by phone or email (see the bottom of this page for her info).